Four Seasons: Variations in American Vitalist Film Comedy

 And we are lifted out of our seats to seek just that simplicity, that freedom, to “stick it,” to come down simple, free, and right.
 The dynamic for us is just such incipient action, action that is nonsensical in its turning unless it can come to an end, to a place just right.

 Do we really leave the theatre for such turning, turning that comes down right?
 Perhaps for some of us we do.
 But the dynamis again is of incipient action, it is the urge to be about it, life imitating life, to get where Tevye has gotten.
-It is one of the strongest dynamics ever created in drama.
+In Fiddler on the Roof it is one of the strongest dynamics ever created in drama.

-Together, they have stuck it—and Boolie too has stuck it, stuck it as he has throughout by gracefully exiting the stage before the final cameo.
-Turning, turning they’ve come down right, they’ve come down where they ought to be and remarkably, as Brackett predicted, they’ve found themselves in the valley of love and delight, the simple delight of thanksgiving pumpkin pie gratefully and gracefully offered and accepted.
+Together, they have stuck it.
+Turning, turning they’ve come down right, they’ve come down where they ought to be and remarkably, as Brackett predicted, they’ve found themselves in the valley of love and delight, the simple delight of thanksgiving pumpkin pie gratefully and gracefully accepted.